- Rotterdam Ahoy, Rotterdam, Netherlands

-Glennis Grace will perform during the interval of the Grand Final with Afrojack.
+Glennis Grace would have performed during the interval of the Grand Final with Afrojack.
 Glennis is no stranger to the Eurovision Song Contest; she participated in Kyiv in 2005 with the song My Impossible Dream.

 In 2012, Glennis formed the group Ladies of Soul, together with Dutch singers Trijntje Oosterhuis, Berget Lewis, Candy Dulfer and this year's co-host Edsilia Rombley.
 As a group, they sold out the Amsterdam Ziggo Dome twice in 2014.
 In 2018, she participated in America's Got Talent, where she sang Whitney Houston's Run To You during the audition round.
 Glennis got a standing ovation from both the public as well as the judges and made it to the final.

 DJ Afrojack was supposed to be part of an interval act during the Grand Final with an orchestra and choir; both created specifically for the Contest.